shuftipro/iOS-SDK/ShuftiPro Sdk/README.md

 ## Contact
 If you have any questions/queries regarding implementation SDK please feel free to contact our [tech support](mailto:support@shuftipro.com).

-## Contact
-If you have any questions/queries regarding implementation SDK please feel free to contact our [tech support](mailto:support@shuftipro.com).

 ## Copyright
 2017- 22 © Shufti Pro Ltd.